pyladies/pyladies/README.md

 6. (Optional: After making changes to the source code) To view any changes you make to the site code, type ctrl+c in the terminal to stop the local webserver.
-Then run the command from Step 5 again and refresh the browser window.
+Then, run the command from Step 5 again and refresh the browser window.

 * How to fork and clone: https://help.github.com/articles/fork-a-repo